 - Primary emphasis on research, grounded in unique transdisciplinary approaches to address environmental issues that impact sustainability and future management.

-- Preparation of scientists who are fully primed to continue with creative, cutting edge scientific discoveries that will lead to important answers and approaches within relevant issues geared towards sustainable management of the environment.
+- Preparation of scientists who are fully primed to continue with creative, cutting-edge scientific discoveries that will lead to answering and to solving relevant issues of sustainability management in regard to the environment.

-- Preparation of environmental scholars who will recognize and analyze relationships among scientific, technological, societal and economic issues, and will use research in a data-driven process firmly rooted in current scientific knowledge and methodology leading to decision and policy making.
+- Preparation of environmental scholars who will recognize and analyze relationships among scientific, technological, societal and economic issues using research in a data-driven process firmly rooted in current scientific knowledge and methodology leading to decision and policy making.

 - Development of research professionals who will emerge as leaders in environmental management within academia, industry and government institutions.